finagle/finatra-kafka/README.md

 #Announcement

-Finatra-kafka was migrated out of finatra core library as a stand-alone project in 2022.
-Currently, Twitter has no plans to develop, maintain or support finatra-kafka in any form in the future.
+Finatra-Kafka was migrated out of Finatra core library as a stand-alone project in 2022.
+Currently, Twitter has no plans to develop, maintain or support Finatra-Kafka in any form in the future.
 If your organization is interested in maintaining this framework, please file an issue or open a discussion to engage the community.

 ## Development version